skip to content

 Even if our every attempt is a failure, and we bleed and are torn asunder, yet, through all this, we have to preserve our heart — we must assert our Godhead in the midst of all these difficulties.
 Nature wants us to react, to return blow for blow, cheating for cheating, lie for lie, to hit back with all our might.
 Then it requires a superdivine power not to hit back, to keep control, to be unattached.

-look at the past objects of our love and attachment, and feel how every one of them made us miserable.
+Look at the past objects of our love and attachment, and feel how every one of them made us miserable.
 We went down into the depths of despondency because of our “love”!
 We found ourselves mere slaves in the hands of others, we were dragged down and down!

 I know the difficulties.
 Tremendous they are, and ninety per cent of us become discouraged and lose heart, and in our turn, often become pessimists and cease to believe in sincerity, love, and all that is grand and noble.